hannah-rose/labyrinth/README.md

 Theseus began as a directional robot.
 I spent a long time carefully tuning rotation and wall following before turning him into an omnidirectional robot.
 Now, a State Machine tracks Theseus' cardinal direction, so he can only move North, South, East, or West at any given time.
 When he reaches a wall or an intersection, he switches to the *Assessing* state and chooses the most open path.

 The next challenges, Localization and Memory, tie together.
-Theseus' goal is to explore the maze in search of the Minotaur, not to "solve" the maze per se.
+Theseus' goal is to explore the maze in search of the Minotaur, not to "solve" the maze.
 Thus, he needed a way to track where he had already been.
 At each intersection, I consolidate the four sensors into a vector, aligned with the four cardinal directions they represent.
-The direction we just came from, "the backtrack", gets a value of 0.
-Any direction that is blocked by a wall gets a value of -99.
-From there, we choose the most open path by selecting the highest value.
+After eliminating every path blocked by a wall and "the backtrack" path, we choose the most open path by selecting the highest remaining sensor value.

-That's Localization, an instantaneous look at where I am now, where I've been, and where I should go next.
-To form a complete path, each intersection is committed to memory.
+That's Localization, an instantaneous look at where I am now, where I've been, and where I could go next.
+To form a complete path, each intersection is then committed to memory.
 That way, when the robot has to backtrack - say, after reaching a dead end - I pop the most recent intersection and re-run the assessment.
-If there is another vali path, the robot will choose the new path.
+If there was another valid path, the robot will take it.
 If not, we will continue to backtrack until a new path presents itself.

 The final piece of this challenge is ongoing.
-The "next step" in this project is to fully flesh out the *backtrack* state to walk through the stored memory and return to the start.
+The "next step" in this project is to fully flesh out the *backtrack* state to walk through the stored memory and return to the start after Theseus defeats the Minotaur.

 ## Getting Started

-1. Clone this repository to your machine.
+Clone this repository to your machine.

-2. Start the docker container (Note that this project was developed using ENVIRO V1.4)
+Start the docker container (Note that this project was developed using ENVIRO V1.4)

 `docker run -p80:80 -p8765:8765 -v /c/projects/:/source -it klavins/enviro:v1.4 bash`

-3. Navigate to the root of the *labyrinth* repository and compile.
+Navigate to the root of the *labyrinth* repository and compile.

 `make`

-4. Start the ENVIRO server
+Start the ENVIRO server

 `esm start`

 `enviro`

-5. Navigate to http://localhost/ in any web browser.
+Navigate to http://localhost/ in any web browser.

 ## How to Play